 If you want to make sure a certain site or influencer gets your commission, just visit their site or online store and click on any link for that retailer before making a purchase.
 It doesn’t have to be the link for the red sweater, it can be any link.
 This is why many bloggers have a “Where I Shop” list of retailers in their sidebar, it’s an easy way to get that last cookie and commission for the sale.

-Blogs Make Money from Promo Codes
+Websites and Podcasts Make Money from Promo Codes

 While some companies use affiliate links, others choose to use a promo code.
 This is especially popular for podcasts, videos, and social media.
 The company tracks how many sales were used with that promo code and provides a commission (flat fee or percentage).